– a distant look

-And here is a more detailed version.
+And here is a more detailed version.#Succession

-The Geological surveys Memoir is sparing in its description of the Black Rock Limestone – in contrast to the overlying rocks.
+The Geological Surveys Memoir is sparing in its description of the Black Rock Limestone – in contrast to the overlying rocks.
 The following is the most relevant part of the description:-

 The Black Rock Limestone is the lowest of three groups recognised within the main ‘Mountain Limestone’ facies of the Lower Carboniferous.
 It consists almost entirely of calcareous or dolomitic rocks and unlike the succession above, it contains only thin argillaceous beds and no arenaceous deposits.
 The name derives from the old quarrymen’s name for the dark limestones so extensively quarried on the sides of the Avon Gorge between Clifton and Sneyd Park.